food-drink

 For dry wines from Ronda, expect to pay €15-40 for quality bottles.

 Malaga wine makes an excellent gift.
-The distinctive dark, sweet PX pairs with almost any dessert and travels well.
+The distinctive dark, sweet PX pairs with almost any dessert and travels well in a suitcase.
 A bottle of Cartojal costs under €10 and tastes like liquid raisins.

 WinePairs Well With